Morning, Thursday, 30th April 2020

 - Case study - reducing emissions with gas alternatives for heavy goods vehicles, and best practice for rolling out refuelling infrastructure; and

-- Investing in low-carbon gas technology and infrastructure, and overcoming challenges for commercialization.
+- Investing in low-carbon gas technology and infrastructure, and challenges for commercialisation.

-- Policy for gas decarbonisation, meeting net-zero by 2050, and further innovating technology and infrastructure.
+- Policy for gas decarbonisation, meeting net-zero by 2050, and innovating technology and infrastructure.

 Engagement with policy officials at this conference

 This Westminster Energy, Environment & Transport Forum conference has already attracted particularly strong interest from policymakers.
-It will be an opportunity for stakeholders to engage with officials who have reserved places representing: BEIS; Cabinet Office; CCS; Defra; the Planning Inspectorate; DfT; DIT; the HSE and the Department for the Economy (Northern Ireland).
+It will be an opportunity for stakeholders to engage with officials who have reserved places representing: BEIS; DfT; Cabinet Office; CCS; Defra; DIT; HSE; The Planning Inspectorate; Department for the Economy (Northern Ireland); and the Welsh Government.